amazeedaizee/NeedyGirlLogs/README.md

 Logs will automatically export to the Logs folder after the game is closed.

 To force export logs, use the **Scroll Lock** Key.
-When saving logs this way, a brand new log will be exported after the game closes or when the **Scroll Lock** key is pressed again.
+In this case, actions and events will be saved to a new log separate from the previous export.

 ## Change Log Language